 Hair longer than the top of collar length must be fully tied back.
 Any tie back or clip is to be in one of the colours of the College (red, green, yellow, black or College tartan).

-Extreme cuts/styles are not permitted e.g. rats tails, shaved heads, cuts or slits, extreme hair colouring.
+Extreme cuts/styles are not permitted e.g., rats tails, mohawks, extreme mullets, shaved heads, cuts or slits, extreme hair colouring.

 Boys must be clean shaven at all times.